Request quote

 Also known as the Restriction of Hazardous Substances Directive, RoHS compliance bans the use of ten of the most hazardous substances commonly found in electrical and electronic equipment.
 The directive was first introduced in the European Union nearly two decades ago, and variations of it have since been adopted by other countries and regions.

-Let’s take a closer look at what it means to be RoHS compliant and how this standard applies to electrical connector finishes, including the different types of RoHs compliant finishes available.
+Let’s take a closer look at what it means to be RoHS compliant and how this standard applies to electrical connector finishes, including the different types of RoHS compliant finishes available.
+In certain applications, such as medical or military, compliance with the RoHS directive is especially critical due to stricter regulatory or performance demands.

 Which Connector Materials Are Banned Under RoHS?